 These non-performance-related cash awards include relocation awards, school fees and ex gratia payments and will be carefully scrutinised.
+Such other benefits should not be excessive by amount and be reasonably limited by time.

 Termination Provisions

 Whilst Candriam can understand the rationale for such provisions, it will ensure that such payments are not excessive (equivalent to two years of pay).
 The inclusion of other parts of the remuneration in the determination of the separation payment will depend on the circumstances of the individual's eventual departure and on the remuneration policy.